EXCLUSIVE-ValueAct takes stakes in Recruit and Expedia, says they are poised for strong growth

 The firm also said it was ready to help each company, noting it has experience in Japan and has been involved with technology companies like Microsoft MSFT.O and Salesforce CRM.N, working to improve the way they do business.

-But it also said there is work to be done, pointing to the need for better pricing and ongoing cost management.
+But it also said there is work to be done at the two new target companies, citing the need for better pricing and ongoing cost management.

 ValueAct CEO Mason Morfit was invited onto Salesforce's board this year and the stock price has surged 64% since January.